diantyapitaloka/Bike-Sharing/googlecollab/readme.md

 ![image](https://github.com/diantyapitaloka/Bike-Sharing/assets/147487436/fa2cd24b-03b1-4c79-aa30-d22ef0b6254d)

-# VISUALIZATION & EXPLANATORY ANALYSIS
+# VISUALIZATION & EXPLANATORY ANALYSIS🍋
 - If examined fundamentally, data visualization is the process of transforming data into visual form using various visual elements.
 The following are some visual elements that are commonly used to create data visualizations.
 - Position: this element will help us represent data points using certain axes (such as the X, Y, and Z axes) as a reference.
 - Size: size (length or width) is a visual element that we generally use to differentiate and compare values from certain categories or data points.